-Column Name Types Remarks timerId NUMBER NOT NULL The identifier of the activity timer definition. activityDefinitionId NUMBER NOT NULL The activity definition with which this timer is associated. label NVARCHAR2(64) NULL The name of the timer. data BLOB NULL The data associated with this timer. isDueDate NUMBER NULL Indicates that this timer definition defines a due date time calculation and related optional actions.
+Column Name Туреѕ Remarks timerld NUMBER NOT NULL The identifier of the activity timer definition. activityDefinitionId NUMBER NOT NULL The activity definition with which the timer is associated. label NVARCHAR2(64) NULL The name of the timer. data BLOB NULL The data associated with this timer. isDueDate NUMBER NULL Indicates that this timer definition defines a due date time calculation and related optional actions.
 PRIMARY KEY(TIMERID) Each activity timer definition is distinguished by its unique identifier.